jetm/dotfiles/README.md

-# Javier's dotfiles and some home-made utilities
+# Javier's dotfiles and utilities

 My shell configuration files and some utilities.
 Recommended use them with zsh, although they work fine with bash.